Here’s a brief timeline of how I came to be who I am right now.

 Fortunately, I was able to fund my schooling and some travel post-graduation.
 This experience opened my eyes to a world outside of the accounting job I was slated to pick up post-graduation, and I’ve been on an interesting ride ever since.

 When I came back to the states, I decided to continue playing poker until early 2010.
 Eventually, I saw the writing on the wall with poker legislation and decided that it just wasn’t the way I wanted to spend my time anymore.

 While it was fun to pursue whatever interests I had at the time, after a while I learned that devoting myself to my hobbies 100% wasn’t the best way to go about living.
 I wanted to do something else that had more personal meaning, as well as the potential to actually help people other than myself.

-The ‘First’ Business
+The First Business

 Building off of the skills I learned helping clients perform better online and mixing in my love of gardening and growing plants, I started a local company called Espiritu Microgreens.
+This business was a direct response to spending so much time on the computer moving bits and bytes around for money.

 For about a year, I grew and sold high-end microgreens to some of San Diego’s finest restaurants.
-I shut this down because I wanted to travel, and building that business required me to be in the same place to really give it a chance of taking off.
+I shut this down because I wanted to travel, and building that business required me to be in the same place to succeed.